JuliaData/DataFrames.jl/docs/src/man/querying_frameworks.md

 # Querying frameworks

+## Query.jl

-The [Query.jl](https://github.com/queryverse/Query.jl) package provides advanced data manipulation capabilities for `DataFrames` (and many other data structures).
+The [Query.jl](https://github.com/queryverse/Query.jl) package provides advanced data manipulation capabilities for `DataFrame`s (and many other data structures).
 This section provides a short introduction to the package, the [Query.jl documentation](http://www.queryverse.org/Query.jl/stable/) has a more comprehensive documentation of the package.

 To get started, install the Query.jl package: